 - Are you thinking that you would like to get remarried in the near future?

 - What do you want your retirement to look like?

 - Do you have a good sense of your finances?
-Do you need to consult with a financial advisor to ascertain if your goals coincide with your financial realty?
+Do you need to consult with a financial advisor to ascertain if your goals coincide with your financial reality?

-I work with my clients throughout their case to assess and reassess what their goals and objective are in devising customized plans and strategies to meet those goals and objectives.
+I work with my clients throughout their case to assess and reassess what their goals and objectives are in devising customized plans and strategies to meet those goals and objectives.